Long Division Calculator

 The whole process is relatively simple as you have to repeat the long division steps:

 As we are going to divide each part of the dividend on its own, we need to break it up.
 Begin by looking at how many digits your divisor has.
-This is how many digits we take from the left hand side of the dividend to stat working with.
-For example, is we are dividing 378 by 14, we will look at the 37 part of 378.
-We will call the numbers we take
+This is how many digits we take from the left-hand side of the dividend to start working with.
+For example, if we divide 378 by 14, we will look at the 37 part of 378.
+We will call the numbers we take n₁.

 Continue these long division steps until you run out of digits in the dividend.